 Of course, creativity and eye-catching visuals are a crucial component to getting attention on any social channel, especially one where the posts are laid out in a gallery style vs. scrolling one by one.
 With Dash Hudson’s Content Segmentation Boards tool you can segment your content into unique pillars and get insight into what’s resonating (and what isn’t), as well as identify trends and areas of opportunity to optimize performance.

 When you’re ready to give your Pinterest business account a makeover, use these top beauty brands as a reference:

 Boards include: “Blush is Life,” red carpet makeup looks, 10-second eyeshadow inspo, and real-world product shots for the off-duty beauty lover.

 Boards include: beauty how-tos, brow ideas, the iconic Glossier pink, and a balm dotcom moodboard with foods and florals for every flavor.

 Boards include: arm swatches, inspirational quotes, palettes on palettes, and boards for every product to give customers a full picture of their offering.

 Boards include: makeup vanity ideas, cute packaging, #lashlikeaboss, and seasonal boards with looks for every mood and moment.

 Boards include: hair and beauty edit, wedding guest edit, color of the week, and puns for every color story from “holler-graphic” to “go hard or go chrome.”

-Boards include: flexin’ complexion, “3 in 1 conceal, contour, highlight,” a ride or die series for each product category, and the queen herself, Rihanna.
+Boards include: flexin’ complexion, “3 in 1 conceal, contour, highlight,” a ride or die series for each product category, and the queen herself, celebrity beauty brand owner, Rihanna.

 Ready to get pinning?
-Hone your strategy and increase ROI with Dash Hudson’s complete guide to Pinterest here.
+Hone your strategy and increase ROI with Dash Hudson’s Pinterest Insights.